TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/report-monitor-and-trigger-events/event-webhook-tyk-classic.md

 ## Set up a webhook event handler in Tyk Operator

 Tyk Operator supports event handler integration for Tyk Classic API Definition.
-By configuring the `event_handlers` field in ApiDefinition Custom Resource Definition (CRD), you can enable webhooks to be triggered by specific API events.
+Configuring the `event_handlers` field in ApiDefinition Custom Resource Definition (CRD) enables webhooks to be triggered by [specific API events]({{< ref "basic-config-and-security/report-monitor-trigger-events/event-types" >}}).

 The process for configuring webhook event handlers using Tyk Operator is similar to that explained in [Set up a webhook event handler in the Tyk Classic API Definition](#set-up-a-webhook-event-handler-in-the-tyk-classic-api-definition).
 The example API Definition below enables the event handler by setting `spec.event_handlers`.